 Ingredients in these treatments can be harsh, and side effects may occur.
 “Anybody who has treated a dog with mange using conventional treatment knows exactly how ill their pet can become,” writes Luella May on NaturalNews.com.

 Some pet parents have successfully treated mange using the following natural treatments.
-You should also be sure to practice good hygiene with your dog – keep him, his bedding and his environment clean – and feed him a healthy diet.
+However, remember that you should also be sure to practice good hygiene with your pup—keep your dog’s bedding and his environment clean—and feed him a healthy diet.

-Be sure to consult with your veterinarian before trying any of these treatments on your dog.
+Be sure to consult with your veterinarian before trying any of these mange treatment options on your dog.